daschatten/mcc/docs/install.md

 ## First login

 Login as 'Admin' with PIN '0000'.
 Create users, assign roles!
 And change admin PIN!
+And do not forget to create record templates (admin menu).